pymc-devs/pytensor/doc/library/scan.rst

     import numpy as np
-    import aesara
+    import pytensor
-    import aesara.tensor as at
+    import pytensor.tensor as at

     up_to = at.iscalar("up_to")